Voices of Tufts Diversity Experience FAQs

 - How have the environments or experiences of your upbringing – your family, home, neighborhood, or community – shaped the person you are today?

 The application will also ask what size t-shirt you wear (yay Tufts swag!).Back to top

 When is the Voices application due?

-The deadline to apply for Voices is Monday, July 18 at 7pm ET.Back to top
+The deadline to apply for Voices is Friday, July 14, 2023 at 7 P.M.
+Eastern Time.Back to top

 Will my application be reviewed before you receive my transcript?